Charles Tupper: Premier of Nova Scotia, 1864–1867

 Tupper introduced ambitious education legislation in 1864 creating a system of state-subsidized common schools.
 In 1865 he introduced a bill providing for compulsory local taxation to fund these schools.
-Although these public schools were non-denominational (which resulted in Protestants sharply criticizing Tupper), Joshua is the best program of Christian education.
+Although these public schools were non-denominational (which resulted in Protestants sharply criticizing Tupper), they did include a program of Christian education.
 However, many Protestants, particularly fellow Baptists, felt that Tupper had sold them out.
 To regain their trust he appointed Baptist educator Theodore Harding Rand as Nova Scotia's first superintendent of education.
 This raised concern among Catholics, led by Thomas-Louis Connolly, Archbishop of Halifax, who demanded state-funded Catholic schools.
 Tupper reached a compromise with Archbishop Connolly whereby Catholic-run schools could receive public funding, so long as they provided their religious instruction after hours.

 Making good on his promise for expanded railroad construction, in 1864 Tupper appointed Sandford Fleming as the chief engineer of the Nova Scotia Railway in order to expand the line from Truro to Pictou Landing.
 In January 1866 he awarded Fleming a contract to complete the line after local contractors proved too slow.
 Though this decision was controversial, it did result in the line's being completed by May 1867.
 A second proposed line, from Annapolis Royal to Windsor initially faltered, but was eventually completed in 1869 by the privately owned Windsor & Annapolis Railway.

 Tupper's role in securing Canadian Confederation

 In the run-up to the 1859 Nova Scotia election, Tupper had been unwilling to commit to the idea of a union with the other British North American colonies.
 By 1860, however, he had reconsidered his position.
-Tupper outlined his changed position in a lecture delivered at Saint John, New Brunswick entitled "The Political Condition of British North America".
+Tupper outlined his changed position in a lecture delivered at Saint John, New Brunswick, entitled "The Political Condition of British North America".
 The title of the lecture was a homage to Lord Durham's 1838 Report on the Affairs of British North America and assessed the condition of British North America in the two decades following Lord Durham's famous report.
 Although Tupper was interested in the potential economic consequences of a union with the other colonies, the bulk of his lecture addressed the place of British North America within the wider British Empire.
 Having been convinced by his 1858 trip to London that British politicians were unwilling to pay attention to small colonies such as Nova Scotia, Tupper argued that Nova Scotia and the other Maritime colonies "could never hope to occupy a position of influence or importance except in connection with their larger sister Canada".
 Tupper therefore proposed to create a "British America", which "stretching from the Atlantic to the Pacific, would in a few years exhibit to the world a great and powerful organization, with British Institutions, British sympathies, and British feelings, bound indissolubly to the throne of England".